rdnsx/Bedrock-Status/readme.md

 ## Notes

 - The application fetches server information from an external API.
-If you encounter any issues with the API, ensure that the API URL (`https://api.mcsrvstat.us/bedrock/2/<YOU_DOMAIN>`) is still valid and working.
 - This project uses the Docker image `rdnsx/bedrockstatus` to deploy the application.
 Make sure to check for any updates or changes to this image if needed.

 ## License